Tips for a winning CREATE grant application

 May 3, 2018 | Cultural Fund

 CREATE grants offer opportunities for mid-career and established creative writers and visual artists to develop new work by providing time to write and create.
-The deadline for applications is 5pm on 18 June, so we’ve prepared these tips to help you prepare a winning application.
+We’ve prepared these tips to help you prepare a winning application.

 Tips for a good application

 - Firstly, do your research.
 Carefully read through the CREATE grants information on the Copyright Agency website.
 There are some eligibility criteria.

 - Read the application in SmartyGrants You do not have to complete the application in one sitting.
 You can save and return again to submit before the deadline.
 We have provided a summary below on the types of information we seek in the application.

 - Discuss your project with the Cultural Fund team by calling 02 9394 7600 or email firstname.lastname@example.org.